License Suspension / Probation For Nurses ~ Texas Board of Nursing (BON)

 If you have questions about license suspension or probation, or if you would like to schedule a free legal consultation, please call (503) 232-9280, or e-mail firstname.lastname@example.org.

 Please note: Kevin Keaney has more than 30 years experience as an attorney.
-Before practicing law, he earned his BSN from UT Austin, and worked as a nurse for six years.
+Before practicing law, he earned his BSN from UT Austin, and worked as a nurse for four years.
 He helps nurses in Texas with all types of disciplinary sanctions, including: enforced suspension, warnings, reprimands, remedial education, license limits, voluntary surrender, license revocation, license reinstatement, and denial of licensure.